Create a Website Account - Manage notification subscriptions, save form progress and more.

 Business License applications are submitted to the Whitefish City Clerk’s office.
 For information regarding the applicable application and required fee, visit the Business License page or contact the City Clerk’s office at 406-863-2400.

 Short-term Rental Brochure, sometimes referred to as a vacation rental, rental of an entire privately owned house, townhouse unit, condominium unit, apartment or other residence, or any space within a dwelling unit rented independently, for stays of less than 30 days.
 Short-term rentals are only permitted in certain areas of town (map).
 Properties eligible for short-term rentals are required to obtain a Short-term Rental and Business License Combined Application.
 If you have any questions, please call our office at 406-863-2410.

-The Legacy Homes Program, also known as inclusionary zoning, was a recommendation from the 2017 Strategic Housing Plan (PDF).
+The Legacy Homes Program is a voluntary inclusionary zoning, was a recommendation from the 2017 Strategic Housing Plan (PDF).
 This program is intended to provide new housing in Whitefish affordable to people with moderate incomes who work in Whitefish.
 The program includes both rental and home ownership opportunities; homes will be located throughout the community.

 The 2022 Community Housing Needs Assessment (PDF) identified 1,380 new housing units are needed in Whitefish by 2030; 1,035 of those (or 75%) need to be priced below market rate to: